suhasa010/reddgram-telegram-bot/README.md

 2. If you want to get top threads of *r/aww* (a sub dedicated to cute pets), Enter:

-              aww top or /aww top (long press to copy).
+              aww top or /aww top

 Default option is *hot*, so /aww will return hottest threads from the past day.